kartikperisetla/kartikperisetla.github.io/_pages/about.md

 </p>

 <p align="left">
-My research interests spans the areas of Natural Language Processing, Machine Learning and Computer Vision with a view to build systems that can operate in this world by understanding existing knowledge in the form of text, speech, images and videos.
-I am specially interested in Questions Answering powered with Knowledge graphs for Open Domain Q&A and Visual Question Answering.
+My research interests spans Natural Language Understanding, Computer Vision and Commonsense reasoning with a view to build agents that can operate in this world by understanding existing concepts from text, images and videos.
+I am specially interested in Conversational AI, Open Domain Q&A and Visual Question Answering.
 </p>

 <p align="left">